It’s a smart enabled toothbrush, but is it the one for you?

-For the purpose of this review I have the black coloured handle, but it is available in pink as well as white and rose gold.
-It’s a nice array of colour options.
+For the purpose of this review I have the black coloured handle, but it is available in pink as well as white and rose gold, subject to the variant chosen.

 The brush handle itself is rounded, although not completely circular.
 It is a little deeper than it is wide.

 Smooth to the touch, although the DiamondClean lacks any raised rubber grips, it feels premium and comfortable in hand.
 It is chunky enough to get a good grip on it, but not so large it feels overbearing.

 Clearly of a plastic construction the body has a matt look to it.
 Although smooth, the finish is not all that slippery.